elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 ### Day 61: August 10, 2021
-i need to write some projects using what i've learned recently about -useReducer() hook! the mechanism of it looks really handy, the state managed by the dispatch function sent to the reducer as an action.
--allias assignment for objects!

 ###

 **Today's Progress**
+-useReducer() hook! the mechanism of it looks really handy, the state managed by the dispatch function sent to the reducer as an action.
+-allias assignment for objects!

 **Thoughts**
+i need to write some projects using what i've learned recently

 ###